(BARRY BROMLEY CLASSIC FIREARMS MUSEUM)

 SMALL ARMS EDUCATION MUSEUM

 The Barry Bromley Classic Firearms Museum is owned by Barry Bromley and Debbie Swift.
 Welcome to our website!
 Here you can find details on our unique small arms museum and evocative battlefield tours.
 We also offer weekly talks and lectures on First World War firearms and equipment.
-Perhaps most importantly, you can also learn about Debbie’s homemade cakes, served daily with English tea on our beautiful lawn set deep in the Flemish countryside.
+Perhaps most importantly, you can enjoy real English tea from the museum's 'Deb's Tea Garden' tea room set deep in the Flemish countryside.

 The museum (and accompanying information centre) is a self-funded project.
 It represents my personal collection of firearms leading up to and including the First World War - along with a lifetime’s passion and knowledge.
 The museum sits nestled into the infamous Kemmelberg, just outside Ypres (Ieper) in Belgium, a place once ferociously violent but now peaceful and calm.
 My collection centres on British military firearms but also includes weapons and information about the many of the nations involved in the conflict.

 (Please note: the Information Centre is only available upon request and is and not open to the public.)